mijito-wx/vim-elixir-compiler/README.md

 # vim-elixir-compiler

-A Vim plugin for automatically compiling Elixir Mix project files on save.
+A Vim plugin for automatically compiling Elixir Mix project files on save, with live debug.
 This project is inspired by [`vim-erlang-compiler`][vim-erlang-compiler].

 ## Installation